dbrabon/file_adoption/README.md

 - **Enable Adoption** – When checked, cron will automatically adopt orphaned files using the configured settings.
 - **Items per cron run** – Maximum number of files processed and displayed per scan or cron run.
-Defaults to 20.
+Defaults to 20 and capped at 500.

 Changes are stored in `file_adoption.settings`.